 Meditation is fundamental to the Yoga practice .
 Meditation, called Dhyana in the Sankrit Yogic scriptures, is part of the Raja Yoga practice.
 Other Raja Yoga practices lead up to meditation.
 For example, Asanas (Yoga Poses) make the body limber, the mind focused, and helps the energy flow more easily.
 This prepares one to sit in meditation for longer periods of time without disturbance.
 Pranayama (breathing exercises), helps to increase and regulate the flow of prana (vital energy), giving the mental energy necessary to concentrate.
 Other practices such as a Yogic Diet (Vegetarian), Kriyas (cleansing exercises), and Kirtan (chanting) help to uplift and purify the body and mind, which removes many obstacles in meditation such as restlessness, fatigue, lethargy, and turbulent emotions.

-Guided meditation is practiced twice daily during Satsang at the Ashram, and on Wednesdays at Chocolatree Vegetarian Eatery in Sedona.
+Guided meditation is practiced twice daily during Satsang at the Ashram, during workshops at the Ashram, and in the local community.
 Regularity of time, place and practice is important for any practitioner of meditation.
 We practice every day during dusk and dawn, the most effective times for meditation.